goharbor/harbor/CONTRIBUTING.md

 ## Reporting issues

 It is a great way to contribute to Harbor by reporting an issue.
 Well-written and complete bug reports are always welcome!
-Please open an issue on Github and follow the template to fill in required information.
+Please open an issue on GitHub and follow the template to fill in required information.

 Before opening any issue, please look up the existing [issues](https://github.com/goharbor/harbor/issues) to avoid submitting a duplication.
 If you find a match, you can "subscribe" to it to get notified on updates.
 If you have additional helpful information about the issue, please leave a comment.